Tina Fey: Early life and education

 Elizabeth Stamatina Fey was born on May 18, 1970, in Upper Darby Township, Delaware County, Pennsylvania.
 Her father, Donald Henry Fey (1933–2015), was a veteran of the Korean War, university administrator for the University of Pennsylvania and Thomas Jefferson University, and a grant proposal writer who raised $500 million for schools, hospitals, and public service agencies through proposals and direct mail appeals.
 Following her father's death, Fey established a scholarship fund in his name at his alma mater, Temple University, to support war veterans studying journalism.
-Her mother, Zenobia "Jeanne" (Ζηνοβία Ξανάκες Φέι; 1930–2024), was born in Piraeus, Greece.
+Her mother, Zenobia "Jeanne" (Ζηνοβία Ξενάκη Φέι; 1930–2024), was born in Piraeus, Greece.
 She worked professionally as a brokerage employee.
 Fey's maternal grandmother, Vasiliki Kourelakou, left the Greek village of Petrina, Laconia, on her own and arrived in the United States in February 1921.
 Fey's maternal grandfather, Constantine Xenakes, was from the village of Panagia on the Greek island of Ikaria.
 Fey's father had English, German and Scots-Irish ancestry; one of her paternal ancestors was John Hewson, an English textile manufacturer who emigrated to the United States with the support of Benjamin Franklin, enabling Hewson to open a quilting factory in the Kensington neighborhood of Philadelphia, Pennsylvania.
 According to a genealogical DNA test arranged by the television series Finding Your Roots, Fey's ancestry is 94% European, 3% Middle Eastern, and 3% from the Caucasus.
 She has a brother, Peter, who is eight years older.